-(1) Self-assessment of risks was implemented at each domestic and overseas organization based on the Kuraray Group Risk Management Regulations.
-Following discussions at the Risk Compliance Committee, the President specified significant business risks and appointed supervisors in charge of each risk in order to implement measures to avoid and reduce such risks.

-In November 2020, we identified the following items as priority issues in the Kuraray Group risk management for fiscal 2021.
+- (1) Self-assessment of risks was implemented at each domestic and overseas organization based on the Kuraray Group Risk Management Regulations.
+Following discussions at the Risk Compliance Committee, the President specified significant business risks and appointed supervisors in charge of each risk in order to implement measures to avoid and reduce such risks. - In December 2021, we identified the following items as priority issues in the Kuraray Group risk management for fiscal 2022. - i.
+Take immediate measures to prevent recurrence of leakage of confidential information. - ii.
+To mitigate risks of occupational incidents, an in-house team of experts shall conduct an audit to objectively evaluate the implementation status of measures to address issues identified in the overall inspection especially of overseas plants from administrative aspects (operational